tharnishpalanisamy/tharnishpalanisamy/README.md

 ### 👨‍💻 About Me

-- 💻 Software Developer focused on building modern, responsive web applications
+- 💻 Software Engineer focused on building modern, responsive web applications
 - ⚛️ Working with **React & JavaScript** to create dynamic user experiences
 - 🧠 Strong foundation in **Data Structures & Algorithms** and problem solving
 - 🗄️ Experienced with **SQL Server, MySQL & MongoDB**